geofurb/Ornitholog/README.md

 * Remember to edit your job to contain the name of your <creds_file>!

-**Note:**\n
+**Note:**
 None of the keys or tokens should contain spaces or line-breaks!

 ## TO CREATE A JOB:
 A Job is a JSON file defining the parameters for a certain Twitter collection.
 Read the comments in src/run_job.py for full instructions on what you can do to define a job.
 For your convenience, a sample job has been included in Ornitholog/jobs/sample_job.json
 In the "credfile" field, add the filename of your <creds_file>.
 Ornitholog will look for this file in Ornitholog/creds/ when it tries to access the Twitter API.

 ## RUN ORNITHOLOG:
 Navigate to `Ornitholog/src` and run:
 `python Ornitholog.py`

 To begin collection, try `start sample_job`
 You can type "?" into the terminal for help.